-Interim Heritage Orders are made by the Minister responsible for administering the Heritage Act 1977 on recommendation of the Heritage Council, or by local councils under delegation.
+Interim Heritage Orders may be made by the Minister responsible for administering the Heritage Act 1977 on the advice of the Heritage Council, or by local councils under authorisation.

 Anyone may request an Interim Heritage Order.
 In most cases, a response from the local council will be the most appropriate.
 Please contact your local council Heritage Advisor or Strategic Planner for advice in the first instance.